-Location Statistics Facility Highlights Year joined GRRL 1988 Sufficient staff work area Yes Year opened 1987 Private office for LSC No Year built or last updated 2010 Staff break room Shared Collection size 8,588 Study Room/s No 2018 circulation 35,618 Separate meeting or program space/s No Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1988 Sufficient staff work area Yes Year opened 1987 Private office for LSC No Year built or last updated 2010 Staff break room Shared Collection size 10,283 Study Room/s No 2021 circulation 32,279 Separate meeting or program space/s No Total floor space (Sq.
 Ft.)
-1,726 Program space shared or library-only NA 2018 open hours 20 Sufficient for collection & technology Yes Public Internet stations 2 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed NA City owned or leased Leased
+1,726 Program space shared or library-only NA 2022 open hours 25 Sufficient for collection & technology Yes Public Internet stations 3 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed NA City owned or leased Leased

-The Upsala library moved in 2010 adding about 626 sq. ft. of space.
+The Upsala Library moved in 2010 adding about 626 square feet of space.
 The additional space has increased their materials collection, meeting the needs of the community.
 A small work area is used by staff and volunteers.
 The library uses a variety of facilities around the community for programming.
 The library is a leased space.
 Circulation per open hour indicated high usage and an increase in open hours.
-In April 2019 the library increased their open hours from 20 to 23 hours a week, by adding 3 open hours on Tuesday.
+In April 2019, the library increased their open hours from 20 to 23 hours a week, by adding 3 open hours on Tuesday.
+Two additional hours were added in 2022 bringing the total up to 25 hours.
+The carpet was replaced in early March 2020.
+The wooden library shelving is original to the library and needs some repairs to keep it usable in the future.
+WiFi was upgraded and extends to outside the front of the library.
+A third internet station was added in 2022 due to high usage and demand.